hihey54/ecrime24/readme.md

 * ``demo.mp4``, which is a demonstrative video of our discovery (this was also provided at the end of our survey).

 The demonstrative video is also available as an (unlisted) YouTube video: https://youtu.be/4BzSLCLBoY8

+For more information on our paper, you can refer to the personal webpage of Giovanni Apruzzese (https://www.giovanniapruzzese.com/publications/ecrime24).